Ben Nye Makeup Company: Ben Nye Company

 Ben Nye Makeup headquarters is located in Los Angeles, California, where products are manufactured and distributed.
 Ben Nye products are sold worldwide through stores specializing in makeup for the professional industry.

-Purchasing

-Authentic Ben Nye products are available through their authorized dealers, both in store or online.
-A dealer store locator is available at: www.bennye.com.
-Ben Nye products are NOT authorized to be sold from third-party selling sites.
-Illegitimately sold products found on Amazon or eBay, for example, are not warranted by the company and may be counterfeit.
-A product catalog can be viewed and downloaded from the Ben Nye website.

-Products include foundations, contours, powders, adhesives, sealers and cleansers, palates, blood, latex and 3D effects, color guides, clown makeup, theatrical and personal kits, eyeshadows, face painting, hair and character effects, Halloween makeup kits, paint and glitter, brushes sponges and makeup tools.

-Ben Nye Company in the Media
+In the media

 Ben Nye Company's products have been featured in articles such as Glamour, multiple features in Make-Up Mania, Allure, InStyle, People Magazine and more.
 The Ben Nye banana powder is often mentioned by many beauty bloggers and beauty influencers.
 Beauty influencers on YouTube often compare Ben Nye to its competitors, giving viewers honest and detailed reviews of the product.
 Some influencers who have mentioned Ben Nye are Jackie Aina, Briana Monique, and Sophiology.
 Aside from being mentioned in multiple beauty bloggers/influencers' pages, Ben Nye has been featured by theatre groups and forums as the best makeup used in theatre.